 I’ve created so many mind maps, I sometimes worry about whether I’ll continue having ideas to make more.
 And just when I think the well is running dry, a conversation pops up and gives me inspiration for the next mind map.
-Here’s how this week’s mind map came about.
+Here’s how this week’s blog post came about.

 I have a few Facebook editor friends.
 We found each other via some Facebook groups, and for the last few years, we’ve been chatting on Facebook messenger about editing, entrepreneurship, and all kinds of things.
 Although I’ve only met one of the people in the group in person, I consider all three of these folks my friends.